trek-view/gopro-rpy/README.md

 **Note on adjusting Yaw in non-World Lock Videos**

 Let's say your camera is mounted to a monopod and is a few degrees in the wrong direction (perhaps your helmet mount isn't perfectly straight).
 In this case you can use a fixed offset in ffmpeg (no need for this script) to the frames using the `v360` filter.
-Here is an example adjusting yaw by 3 degrees:
+Here is an example adjusting yaw by 3 degrees):

 ```shell
 ffmpeg -i INPUT.mp4 -vf v360=e:e:yaw=3 OUTPUT.mp4